george-language/george-language.github.io/book/chapter3.1.md

 ## Conditions

 It is very common that programmers use conditions in their code.
-Conditions are a way to execute some amount of code if something meets a certain criteria.
-The `if` statement is a great example of that.
+Conditions are a way to execute code if something meets a certain criteria.
+The `if` statement is a great example.

 ```
 obj x = 10;